GabeScott/standard-works-vault/General Conference/1979 April - Developing Temporal Plans and Priorities.md

 Welfare services master planning is the process of—

-Developing a plan for teaching welfare services principles.
+1. Developing a plan for teaching welfare services principles.

-Identifying needs of the poor, needy, and distressed.
+2. Identifying needs of the poor, needy, and distressed.

-Programming Church resources to meet those needs.
+3. Programming Church resources to meet those needs.

 When the master plan is fully implemented, there will exist within an area those elements of the storehouse resource system required to assist bishops in caring for the Lord’s poor and distressed.
-(See D&C 52:40.)
+(See [[D&C 52.40|D&C 52:40]].)

 The purposes of master planning can be achieved best through a phased approach.
 Phase one relates to strategic or “big picture” matters.
 The product of phase one planning is a description of Church welfare services in an area as it currently exists and what it eventually should and will become.
 Phase two relates to tactical or operational matters.
 The product of phase two will be a blueprint for the timely implementation of the storehouse resource system so that the area or zone may become self-sufficient.

 There are seven steps in the master planning process.
 Through the area council, ecclesiastical and temporal officers are to—

-Prepare and implement a formal area plan for teaching principles and programs.
+1. Prepare and implement a formal area plan for teaching principles and programs.

-Complete a needs and resources survey.
+2. Complete a needs and resources survey.

-Review and adjust the bishop’s stocklist.
+3. Review and adjust the bishop’s stocklist.

-Study local conditions and constraints—legal, tax, agricultural, etc.
+4. Study local conditions and constraints—legal, tax, agricultural, etc.

-Prepare a map showing ecclesiastical boundaries and proposed placement of facilities and projects.
+5. Prepare a map showing ecclesiastical boundaries and proposed placement of facilities and projects.

-Recommend needed projects, facilities, and services.
+6. Recommend needed projects, facilities, and services.

-Submit the plan to the General Welfare Services Committee for approval.
+7. Submit the plan to the General Welfare Services Committee for approval.

 While the process of master planning is not complicated, it does require some time and effort.
 We hope that under the guidance of your respective executive administrators, each Regional Representative and stake president will respond to the need for welfare services master planning.
 Please recognize that the more completely you plan, the better we are jointly able to control the appropriate implementation of welfare services in your area.
 Our Welfare Services personnel stand ready to do their part.
 They have the forms, the experience, and the perspective which, coupled with your inspiration and insight into local needs, can produce a blueprint to guide welfare services implementation for years to come.